Sangiovese

 far superior to the ubiquitous trebbiano.

-Still, the total white grapes used must not
+Regardless of this improvement, currently the total white grapes used must not

 exceed 5% of the blend.